Fast ForWord® for Language and Reading

 High School Entrance Exam Preparation

 We would be pleased to work with your children to prepare them for writing entrance exams for their chosen high schools.
-The program will consist of two workshops offered prior to the entrance exams.
-These will be held on Saturday, September 8 and 15 at 9:00-12:00.
+The program will consist of two workshops offered prior to the entrance exams in May.
+These spring workshops will be held on Saturday, April 6 and 13, both in a morning and afternoon session.
 If you have any questions, please do not hesitate to contact us at 514-631-9745.

 - Workshop 1 will focus on how to answer practice questions on basic skills in English: reading comprehension, spelling, grammar, etc. and mathematics.
 Students will also learn how to clearly and succinctly communicate ideas in writing.

 - Workshop 2 will focus on presenting oneself in an interview.
 Academic concepts will also be reviewed.

 These two workshops will give students confidence and help to alleviate anxiety related to the exam and interview process.
 Our program includes study questions and take-home note packages to ensure that each student is fully prepared.
 Space is limited.

 Register by March 1st to receive the early bird rate at $185.

 Cost of registration after this date is $200.